kaseyawolf2/TurtleProject/readme.md

 https://pastebin.com/wPbHNfDM

 To Start using
-place any PC down (Turtles May Work but my cause issues later idk)
+place any PC down
+and  a turtle
+run the installer on both

 run
     pastebin get wPbHNfDM Installer